CMC COVID-19 Protocols

 Classrooms with a known COVID-19 exposure will be quarantined until cleaning protocols outline below can be completed.
 In-person courses that utilize a quarantined space will be assigned an alternative space or requested to instruct remotely until a classroom can be deep cleaned.

-In-person course sections that have a confirmed COVID-19 case must move to remote instruction for a minimum of 14 days from the confirmation of the case.
+If a COVID breakout occurs, in-person course sections must move to remote instruction for a minimum of 10 days from the confirmation of the case.

-Faculty must accommodate the needs of students who self-isolate.
+Faculty must accommodate the needs of students who need to self-isolate.
 Faculty should establish and relate communication criteria required of students to initiate COVID-related accommodations.
 This should be included in the syllabus, if possible.

-HVAC economizers have been adjusted to increase the outside air volume.
-Doors and windows may be left open at the discretion of the faculty and staff.
+HVAC economizers have been adjusted to increase the outside air volume, and doors and windows may be left open at the discretion of the faculty and staff.
 The air filtration system has been upgraded to provide the characteristics of a MERV 13 rating.

 Due to high heat, some of these changes may need to be adjusted to maintain a comfortable learning environment.